 There is this will of any parents to keep tha cildren out of reach of anything that could spoil ther minds, to keep everything under control...well that is imposible.
 Do you realy think that banning your cildren from something, anything...will acomplish something.
 No way...you have to raise him right and if you will do that will prouve to be enough.
 But you already know that and is not helping ...right?

-A pause from Violence & Sex in Games to share wise words from antiquity:
+We interrupt Violence & Sex in Games to share scoop from antiquity:

-Today is: 19th June (GMT), in history on the 19th of June, 1973 AD the following birth happened:
+Today is: 14th October (GMT), in history on the 14th of October, 1884 AD the following event happened:

 George Eastman patents paper-strip photographic film